 Although nearly razed to the ground during the Second World War, Neustadt is still dominated by a street layout and buildings designed by the city architect Eduard Kreyssig (1830-1897).
 Apartment blocks built during the Wilhelminian era featuring magnificent façades and Christ Church are among the original buildings that have survived to this day.

 Over the last few years, new efforts have been made to rejuvenate Neustadt with due regard to its existing building stock and history.
 Buildings and sculptures by contemporary architects and artists – such as the Green Bridge by Dieter Magnus or St. Joseph's Church by Hugo Becker – contribute to the attractive streetscape of Neustadt.

 The eye-catching Frauenlob Fountain on the Rhine promenade commemorates the life and work of Heinrich von Meissen, a minstrel known as "Frauenlob", who died in Mainz in 1318.
-The story goes that he was carried to his grave by the women of Mainz whom he had lauded in his songs and poems.
-On the banks of the Rhine, there are the customs port and river port sites, designated for redevelopment over the next few years.
+The story goes that he was carried to his grave by the women of Mainz, whom he had lauded in his songs and poems.
+On the banks of the Rhine are the customs port and river port sites, designated for redevelopment over the next few years.
 The first new buildings have already been completed, among them Kunsthalle Mainz with its impressive glass tower, and a former wine store that now serves as an office block.

 Christ Church (view from the Neustadt)

 Klicken Sie hier, um eine Karte von Google Maps zu laden.
 Dabei werden Daten an Google übertragen.